Manchester United, Tampa Bay Buccaneers owner Malcolm Glazer dies at 85

 A resident of Palm Beach, Florida, Glazer is survived by his wife, Linda, his children and 14 grandchildren.

-(Additional reporting by David Adams and Narottam Medhora in Bangalore; editing by G Crosse))
+(Additional reporting by David Adams in Miami, Keith Weir in London and Narottam Medhora in Bangalore; Editing by G Crosse and Steve Orlofsky)